grafana/k6/docs/design/020-distributed-execution-and-test-suites.md

 And we can also reuse the deconstructed `execution.Controller` API to model these dependencies between tests in the suite.
 In the above example, before test `B` and test `C` can start initializing their VUs, they can just call `Controller.Wait("test-A/test-finished")` (or whatever the actual convention is).
 Similarly, before test `D` can start, it can call `Controller.Wait("test-B/test-finished"); Controller.Wait("test-C/test-finished")`.
 And all of this would work in both local and distributed execution! :tada:

-Similarly, if we split `GetOrCreateData(id, callback)` into separate `Once(callback)`, `SetData(id)` and `GetData(id)` functions, tests down the chain would be able to even reference data from other tests in the suite before them.
+Similarly, if we split `GetOrCreateData(id, callback)` into separate `Once(id, callback)`, `SetData(id)` and `GetData(id)` functions, tests down the chain would be able to even reference data from other tests in the suite before them.
 For example, if we save the result of `handleSummary()` under a `test-X/summary-result` identifier, then, if we want to, other tests would be able to retrieve that data with a simple JS API directly in the test script!
 And again, all of this would work even in distributed execution, since it relies on the same primitives it does! :tada:

 ### Bundling Multiple Tests Together